 Knowing the intent allows you to easily decide what content would work best for the specific keyword.

-Similarly, as Laura Beatty pointed out in a webinar recently, monitoring universal rank types can reveal opportunities to leverage existing assets to boost your content’s relevancy to the customer intent.
+Similarly, as Laura Beatty pointed out in a webinar, monitoring SERP features can reveal opportunities to leverage existing assets to boost your content’s relevancy to the customer intent.

 #2.
 “People Also Ask” Suggestions